Logs

 You can integrate jobs resources with the Logging service to record job run details in a custom log.

 Both standard out (stdout) and standard error (stderr) outputs from your job artifact are captured and made available in the custom log.
-These outputs are not available to the Data Science service.
+These outputs aren't available to the Data Science service.
 We highly recommended that you enable the logging integration for jobs, both for debugging any potential issues and for monitoring the progress of running your job artifacts.

 Standard out messages are categorized under the "com.oraclecloud.datascience.jobrun.stdout" type, while standard error messages are under the "com.oraclecloud.datascience.jobrun.stderr" type.
 For both types, the log metadata includes the "source", which is the OCID of the job run that outputs the messages.